 Then she took his hand.
 “But before I leave you here to your ablutions, talk with me just a little more.
 Tell me something of yourself and of this place called Greece where you come from.”

 Jason had not been pierced by one of Eros’s arrows, but he might just as well have been.
 He found himself utterly smitten with this girl.
 And so he made a rash offer, one destined to have momentous consequences.
 “Come back to my city of Iolcus with me!” he begged.
 “Be my bride!
 You will be honored by all the people — and by me most of all.”
-Her joy was such at these words that she couldn’t speak.
+Her joy at these words was such that she couldn’t speak.
 Never mind — her answer was obvious.
 “But for now, you must go,” Jason said, “and I must make the preparations you described.”
-And she went, with her heart vacillating between joy and fear (would the ointment work?), excitement and shame (what would her father say?).
+And so she went, with her heart vacillating between joy and fear (would the ointment work?), excitement and shame (what would her father say?).

 When Jason smeared the ointment on himself, he was amazed at the change which came over him.
 His entire body hummed with strength.
-Feeling like a warhorse about to charge into battle, he pranced and jumped and beat his chest and shouted with the pure animal joy of athletic and martial prowess.
+Feeling like a warhorse about to charge into battle, he pranced and jumped and beat his chest and shouted with the pure animal joy of athletic prowess.
 He thrilled so that he almost forgot to anoint his shield and weapons with the last of the ointment.

 Now, the fire-breathing bulls were actually creatures of the underworld who had found a cave which gave unto the surface just outside of Colchis.
 When they had begun rampaging through his land several years before, King Aeëtes had begged his patron Hephaestus for a solution.
 This the god had duly supplied in the form of a fence of impenetrable bronze ringing the area around the cave.

 Jason casually drove his spear into the ground and stood leaning upon it inside the corral.
 For several hours he stood there patiently while the crowd murmured with tense impatience.
 At last, whiffs of smoke began to issue from the opening — always the first sign that the bulls were on their way to the surface.
 Then they burst forth from the cave, wreathed in their choking cloud of smoke.
 Spotting Jason, they charged toward him as one.
-A shudder passed through the crowd; no man could possibly withstand such a charge head-on.
+A shudder passed through the crowd; no man could possibly withstand such a head-on charge.
 Why didn’t he even try to avoid it?
 But no — Jason just stood there calmly with his shield held before him as the bulls’ brazen hooves trampled the earth and their bellows filled the air.

 To the crowd’s astonishment, both pairs of horns struck Jason’s shield and glanced off it, sending the bulls rather than the hero stumbling away to the side.
-Confused and enraged, standing one on either side of him, they opened their jaws and breathed their fire full upon him.
+Baffled and enraged, standing one on either side of him, they opened their jaws and breathed their fire full upon him.
 It was as if Jason stood directly between the two most enormous forge bellows ever constructed.
 The heat of the flames reached even the crowd surrounding the corral; they closed their eyes and ducked as it pricked their skin like lightning, singeing their hair and clothing.
 When they looked up again, they dreaded the sight of what must have become of the brave young hero.
 But to their shock, he still stood there proudly upright, not only alive but not burned in the least.

 The bulls were as confused as anyone — and a confused beast, as a seasoned hunter like Jason well knew, is easily cowed.
 He marched over to one of them, grabbed it by one of its horns, dragged it over to the plow, forced it to its knees, and harnessed it into the traces like the meekest farmyard nag.
-Meanwhile the other bull regathered itself and charged once again — but, deftly taking up his shield again, Jason met its charge with such implacability that it lost its footing.
+The other bull regathered itself and charged once again — but, deftly taking up his shield again, Jason met its charge with such implacability that it lost its footing.
 He then dragged it too bodily into the traces and took his own place behind the plow.

 And so Jason began to till the field.
-Occasionally the bulls would buck or balk in the traces, but a swift poke from his spear brought them back into line quickly enough whenever that happened.
+Occasionally the bulls would buck or balk in the traces, but a swift poke from his spear brought them back into line quickly whenever that happened.
 When he was done, he released the bulls.
 Knowing that they had met their master, they ran back to the safety of the underworld, never to bother the men who dwelt above them again.

 Like the Spartoi grown by Cadmus so many years before, these beings owed their savagery to their origin inside the mouth of a dragon sacred to Ares.
 These particular Spartoi, however, directed their initial battle rage against the one who had caused them to be born rather than each other.
 Their numbers and ferocity were such that there seemed no way for even the magically augmented Jason to fight them off — certainly not here in the open, where they could so easily swarm him.
 Remembering the words of Medea, he picked up a boulder that was lying in a corner of the field — a boulder so large that four ordinary men could not have lifted it, much less thrown it, as he now proceeded to do.

 But Aeëtes, far from being convinced by this proof of Jason’s legitimacy, was less prepared than ever to give up his greatest treasure.
 Standing before the stunned crowd, he told the hero shortly that they would discuss matters further in the morning.
-Then he departed for his palace, where he called a council of war to discuss the attack he wished to launch on Jason and the other Argonauts as soon as possible.
+Then he departed for his palace, where he called a council of war to plan the attack he wished to launch on Jason and the other Argonauts as soon as possible.

 Hearing of her father’s intentions, Medea determined to act once again.
 She had learned that the attack would fall at first light on the morrow, long after Jason’s godlike strength had expired.
 The Argo had to be away — with the Golden Fleece — before that time came; for all their prowess in battle, even the Argonauts would stand no chance against the thousands of soldiers Aeëtes could muster against them, bristling with the arms and armor of Hephaestus.